MicrosoftDocs/OfficeDocs-O365ITPro/yammer/work-with-external-users/find-external-participants.md

 # Find external messaging participants in a Yammer network

-Verified Admins can use data export to find the names of [external participants](add-external-participants.md), and see which conversations and files in their own network are visible to external participants.
+Verified Admins can use data export to find the names of [external participants](add-external-participants.md), and they see which conversations and files in their own network are visible to external participants.

 >[!NOTE]
 >Yammer Enterprise networks in the [EU Geo](../manage-security-and-compliance/data-residency.md) do not have external participants.